Are you 'intexticated' behind the wheel?

 "Don't Drive Intoxicated - Don't Drive Intexticated" is the multimedia traffic safety education campaign created to make distracted driving socially unacceptable.

-The campaign aims the help drivers understand that the consequences of using a smartphone while driving are the same as drinking and driving.
+The campaign aims to help drivers understand that the consequences of using a smartphone while driving are the same as drinking and driving.

 According to AAA, there were over 14,000 distracted driving crashes in Harris County in 2016, a 3.1 percent increase over just one year.